 Masters was at the controls when KMFA began on January 29, 1967 with the rousing notes of the William Tell Overture as its first broadcast on Austin’s own community radio station.

-Almost 50 years later, KMFA continues to rely on the generosity of Central Texas to keep classical music and cultural programming available to all.
+More than fifty years later, KMFA continues to rely on the generosity of Central Texas to keep classical music and cultural programming available to all.

 KMFA is an organization with a long and strong history, as well as a deliberate and forward-looking strategy for a long and strong future as well.
 The KMFA Board of Directors approved the following strategic plan on June 1, 2022.
 Looking to the next five years of operations, the plan establishes four strategic priorities: increase revenue; grow and diversify audiences; deepen and increase KMFA's role and influence in the community; and create an inspiring and sought-after workplace.